Main Points

 Why Is My Water Heater Leaking from the Bottom?

-Is it really a leak or just condensation?
+Is it a Real Leak or Just Condensation?

 In some cases, water droplets or puddles may stem from condensation rather than a leak.
 When Raleigh’s temperatures drop, cooler air around your water heater causes moisture to collect on the unit’s exterior.
+Incoming cold water may also temporarily lower the tank’s internal temperature and cause condensation on its warm walls.
 Condensation on water heaters is common in humid or uninsulated spaces, especially during the winter.

 To troubleshoot your water heater for condensation or a leak, wipe the tank and surrounding area dry and place a paper towel where you found puddles.
 Observe the tank over the next few cycles for water coming from a specific leakage point.